upenndigitalscholarship/monuments-research-group/essay/DJ-Feud-(1956).md

 that "many angry citizens ripped up the \[Constitution\] booklets as they hit the ground."[^5]

-English\'s own statement to the INS undermines his claim that the Confederate flag drop was carried out in a spirit of neutrality:
+English's own statement to the INS undermines his claim that the Confederate flag drop was carried out in a spirit of neutrality:

 > It's as ridiculous for me to drop Confederate flags over Chicago as it